How to Choose the Best Hair Loss Treatments and Medications

 Corticosteroids

-Some hair loss happens because of autoimmune conditions like alopecia areata, lichen planopilaris, and lupus.
-Topical and injectable steroids that suppress the immune response often can help slow down or stop related hair loss, too.9
+Some hair loss occurs due to autoimmune conditions such as alopecia areata, lichen planopilaris, and lupus.
+Topical and injectable steroids that suppress the immune response often can help slow or stop related hair loss, too.9

 Platelet-rich plasma (PRP) therapy